roman-milk/roman-milk.github.io/tough-shit-max.md

  +++++++++++++++

  Another two weeks went by.
 Satisfied that Maxine was okay I stopped calling her at work.
 She made no attempt to reach either Merrily or me and I had no idea what I would say if she did.
-I doubted very much that it would be "Hurry home, I've missed you" and I said as much to Merrily over dinner one night and she laughed and said: Report_Story #5
+I doubted very much that it would be "Hurry home, I've missed you" and I said as much to Merrily over dinner one night and she laughed and said: